-In the case of representatives of a non-natural person with legal personality, the authority will be recorded in the CoC registration or articles of association.
+Additionally, for each representative of a non-natural person, the type of authority will have to be submitted.
+In the case of representatives of a non-natural person, the authority will be recorded in the CoC registration or articles of association.